LiskArchive/lisk-legacy-docs/README.md

 #### Headings

 Headings create automatically internal anchors that can be referenced in other parts of the documentation.
-Use Headings to structure the content of each page.
+Use headings to structure the content of each page.

 ```
 # Main title